c1ino/dross/gh-jekyll.md

 - `{% stmt/tag %}`
   - `{%- autostrip -%}`
   - [flow]
-    - if unless elsis else
+    - if unless elsif else
     - case when
   - [iter]
     - for else break continue